 Understanding Primary Reinforcers

 Primary reinforcers, also called unconditioned reinforcers, are stimuli that an organism naturally finds reinforcing due to their biological importance.
-These reinforcers are intrinsically rewarding and do not depend on past experiences or learning processes.
-They cater to fundamental needs and desires, making them universally effective across individuals and even species.
+That's why these reinforcers are intrinsically rewarding and do not depend on past experiences or learning processes.
+They cater to fundamental needs and desires, making them universally effective across individuals and even species Small thing, real impact..

 Characteristics of Primary Reinforcers